palomachain/docs/src/guide/develop/quick-start/resources.md

 The command line interface and node daemon for interacting with the Paloma blockchain.
 Use `palomad` to run a full node or interact with the chain.
 Follow the [`palomad` install guide](../palomad/install-palomad) to get started.

-## SDKs

-**paloma.js** provides a compatible way to work with the Paloma blockchain within JavaScript runtimes, such as Node.js and the browser. use paloma.js to create bots, mint NFTs, and build out applications.
-Follow the [paloma.js tutorial](./paloma-js/getting-started.md) to get started.

-**paloma.py** allows Python developers to interact directly with the Paloma blockchain.
-For example Defi users can set up trading strategies or query state.
-Learn more [here](./paloma-py/getting-started.md).

 <!--- ## Testnet